HDanDev/SoftDesk/README.md

 | GET    | `/projects/:id/issues`       | Get all issues for a project    |
 | POST   | `/issues/:id/comments`       | Add a comment to an issue       |
 | GET    | `/issues/:id/comments`       | List comments on an issue       |

-   Access the application

-   Open your browser and go to: http://localhost:8000

-  Or use a tool such as [Postman](https://identity.getpostman.com/login) to simplify your requests.